Jewel of the Seas vs Grandeur of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Jewel of the Seas has 13 different dining options like Windjammer, Izumi Sushi & Hot Rocks, and Chops Grille.
-Of those options, 7 are complementary, or included with your cruise fare.
-The other 6 options have an additional fee.
+The Jewel of the Seas has thirteen different dining options like Izumi Sushi & Hot Rocks, Giovanni's Table, and Chef's Table.
+Of those options, seven are complementary, or included with your cruise fare.
+The other six options have an additional fee.

 The Royal Caribbean Jewel of the Seas has about the same number of dining options as the Royal Caribbean Grandeur of the Seas.